jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 func TestUsersService_ReadUser(t *testing.T) {
     testcases := map[string]struct {
         mockCalled     bool
-        mockInputArgs  []driver.Value
+        mockInput      []any
-        mockOutput     *sqlmock.Rows
+        mockOutput     []any
-        mockError      error
-        input          uint64
+        input          uuid.UUID
         expectedOutput models.User
         expectedError  error
     }{
         "happy path": {
             mockCalled: true,
-            mockInputArgs: []driver.Value{1},
-            mockOutput: sqlmock.NewRows([]string{"id", "name", "email", "password"}).
-                AddRow(1, "john", "john@me.com", "password123!"),
+            mockInput: []any{
+                context.TODO(),
+                &dynamodb.GetItemInput{
+                    TableName: aws.String("BlogContent"),
+                    Key: map[string]types.AttributeValue{
+                        "PK": &types.AttributeValueMemberS{
+                            Value: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3",
+                        },
+                        "SK": &types.AttributeValueMemberS{
+                            Value: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3",
+                        },
+                    },
+                },
+            },
+            mockOutput: []any{
+                &dynamodb.GetItemOutput{
+                    Item: map[string]types.AttributeValue{
+                        "Email":    &types.AttributeValueMemberS{Value: "testUser@example.com"},
+                        "GSI1PK":   &types.AttributeValueMemberS{Value: "USER"},
+                        "UserID":   &types.AttributeValueMemberS{Value: "d2eddb69-f92f-694d-450d-e7cdb6decce3"},
+                        "GSI1SK":   &types.AttributeValueMemberS{Value: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3"},
+                        "SK":       &types.AttributeValueMemberS{Value: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3"},
+                        "PK":       &types.AttributeValueMemberS{Value: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3"},
+                        "Name":     &types.AttributeValueMemberS{Value: "Test User"},
+                        "Password": &types.AttributeValueMemberS{Value: "Test Password"},
+                    },
+                },
-            mockError: nil,
+                nil,
+            },
-            input:     1,
+            input: uuid.MustParse("d2eddb69-f92f-694d-450d-e7cdb6decce3"),
             expectedOutput: models.User{
-                ID:       1,
-                Name:     "john",
-                Email:    "john@me.com",
-                Password: "password123!",
+                DynamoDBBase: models.DynamoDBBase{
+                    PK:     "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3",
+                    SK:     "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3",
+                    GSI1PK: "USER",
+                    GSI1SK: "USER#d2eddb69-f92f-694d-450d-e7cdb6decce3",
                 },
+                ID:       models.UUID{UUID: uuid.MustParse("d2eddb69-f92f-694d-450d-e7cdb6decce3")},
+                Name:     "Test User",
+                Email:    "testUser@example.com",
+                Password: "Test Password",
+            },
             expectedError: nil,
         },
     }
     for name, tc := range testcases {
         t.Run(name, func(t *testing.T) {
-            db, mock, err := sqlmock.New()
-            if err != nil {
-                t.Fatalf("an error '%s' was not expected when opening a stub database connection", err) }
-            defer db.Close()
+            mockClient := new(mock.DynamoClient)
             logger := slog.Default()

             if tc.mockCalled {
-                mock.
-                    ExpectQuery(regexp.QuoteMeta(`
-                        SELECT id,
-                               name,
-                               email,
-                               password
-                        FROM users
-                        WHERE id = $1::int
-                    `)).
-                    WithArgs(tc.mockInputArgs...).
-                    WillReturnRows(tc.mockOutput).
-                    WillReturnError(tc.mockError)
+                mockClient.
+                    On("GetItem", tc.mockInput...).
+                    Return(tc.mockOutput...).
+                    Once()
             }

-            userService := NewUsersService(logger, db)
+            userService := UsersService{
+                logger: logger,
+                client: mockClient,
+            }

             output, err := userService.ReadUser(context.TODO(), tc.input)

-            if err != tc.expectedError {
-                t.Errorf("expected no error, got %v", err)
-            }
-            if output != tc.expectedOutput {
-                t.Errorf("expected %v, got %v", tc.expectedOutput, output)
-            }
+            assert.Equal(t, tc.expectedError, err, "errors did not match") assert.Equal(t, tc.expectedOutput, output, "returned data does not match")

             if tc.mockCalled {
-                if err = mock.ExpectationsWereMet(); err != nil {
-                    t.Errorf("there were unfulfilled expectations: %s", err)
+                mockClient.AssertExpectations(t)
+            } else {
+                mockClient.AssertNotCalled(t, "GetItem")
             }
-            }
         })
     }
 }
 ```

-There is a lot going on here, so lets break it down!
+There is a lot going on here, so let's break it down:
 - When we create our test case struct, we define some fields that will control our mock and its behavior.
 These fields include:
   - `mockCalled`, to determine if the mock should be called
-  - `mockInputArgs`, to define the input arguments to the mock
+  - `mockInput`, to define the input arguments to the mock
-  - `mockOutput`, to define the output of the mock,
+  - `mockOutput`, to define the output of the mock
-  - `mockError`, to define the error the mock should return
-- Inside of the test body, we create a new mock database connection and defer its closure.
-We can use the `mock` to define the expected behavior of the database query and tell the mocked database what to return.
+- Inside the test body, we create a new mock database connection.
+We can use the mock to define the expected behavior of the database query and tell the mocked database what to return.
 - We then use the test case values to determine if the mock should be called, and if it should, we define the expected behavior of the mock.
-  - Note the use of `regexp.QuoteMeta` to escape the query string.
-This is important to ensure that the query string is matched correctly by `sqlmock`.
 - We then create a new instance of the `UsersService` and call the `ReadUser` method with the mocked database connection.
 - Finally, we check the output and error of the method to ensure they match the expected values.

 Now that we have defined a basic test for the happy path, try adding other test cases to the test to test other scenarios?
-What if the database query fails?
+What if the database call fails?
 What if the user does not exist?

 The testing patterns shown here should be enough for you to be able to fully test the rest of the application.
-With that being said, here are a couple of other resources you might find helpful:
-- [testify](https://github.com/stretchr/testify): A popular testing library that provides a lot of helpful utilities for writing tests such as assertions and mocks.
-- [mockery](https://vektra.github.io/mockery/latest/): A tool for generating mocks for interfaces and builds on `testify`.
-- [Go Wiki: TableDrivenTests](https://go.dev/wiki/TableDrivenTests): A great resource for learning about table-driven tests in Go.

 ## Next Steps